jmmiddour/CS50/Week8-Notes.md

     - Need to use this code as your 1st `<form>` code to define what the form will do
   - `<input type="text">` the box where the user can type in *text* (nested inside `<form>` tags)
     - `<input name="<att name>" type="text">` Need to add a name attribute for the action
+      - `placeholder="<text you want to be a placeholder>"` will add a placeholder that the user will see but with disappear when user starts typing
+      - `autocomplete="off"` turns off the autocomplete for this form
+      - `autofocus` when the page is load it automatically "clicks" the input field so user just needs to start typing.
   - `<input type="submit" value="<text you want to display on the button>">` creates the button for user to click on (nested inside `<form>` tags)
 - `<div></div>` Start and end of a div (a section of the webpage)
 - `<select></select>` Creates a drop down menu